tmbumd/490WeedWarriors/README.md

 # Weed Warriors

-> Frontend for a reporting system where users collaboratively map instances of local invasive plant species.
+> PoC web application utilizing a GIS software to allow users to map, track, report, and subsequently eradicate invasive plant species in their area.

 ## Prerequisites